doublemarked/loopback-console/README.md

 ## Available Handles

-By default, the loopback-console provides a number of handles designed to make it easier to work with your project,
+By default the loopback-console provides a number of handles designed to make it easier to work with your project,

 - Models: All of your app's Loopback models are available directly.
 For example, `User`.
 Type `.models` to see a list.